 Please be security conscious.
 Do not leave personal valuables in your office or desk.
 Do not share your keys.
 So that no rooms are left unattended, the last person leaving an office should lock the door.
-If you expect to use the building late at night and/or on the weekend, you must inform Joann Schroeder in a timely manner so she can inform Rutgers Police.
+If you expect to use the building late at night and/or on the weekend, you must inform Rutgers Police.